top of page

 Our Story

 Over the decades, the festival has presented more than 6,500 performances to a total of 2.8 million people, spanning jazz, blues, swing, big band, bebop, rhythm & blues and so much more.
-From intimate club sets to open-air stages, the festival has always found a way to bring music to every corner of the city.
+From intimate club sets to open-air stages, the festival has always found a way to bring music to every corner of the region.

 Now in its 42nd edition, the festival remains as vibrant, open and adventurous as ever.
 Free at heart, rooted in the community, and always alive with the music that started it all back in 1985.